 Mamma mia!
 Deep breaths!
 It happens to the best of us.
 First, are you sure it’s dead?
 Sometimes they just get sluggish.
 Try giving it a few regular feedings (discarding most, then feeding with flour and water) in a warm spot for a couple of days.
 Check out the tips in my 8-Hour Sourdough Bread Recipe guide for reviving tips.
 If it’s really gone (like, moldy or smells truly awful), you might have to start over or get some starter from a friend.
 Don’t give up – that top rated sourdough bread is worth the effort!

-So, there you have it, amici!
-My Top Rated Bread Recipes bonanza, guaranteed to lift your spirits, fill your kitchen with the best smells on earth, and maybe even solve a LEGO crisis (okay, maybe not, but fresh bread helps!).
-Grab your apron, pick a recipe that calls to you (or try them all, I won’t judge!), put on some music, and let’s get baking!
-I truly believe baking is an act of love, and sharing these recipes feels like sharing a piece of my heart.
-Don’t forget to share your creations and stories in the comments below.
-I can’t wait to see what you bake up!
+So there you have it!
+My Top Rated Bread Recipes bonanza, guaranteed to lift spirits, fill your kitchen with incredible smells, maybe even solve LEGO crises (okay probably not, but fresh bread helps everything!).
+Grab your apron, pick whichever recipe speaks to you (or try them all, no judgment here!), throw on some music, let’s bake!
+Baking is love, and sharing these recipes feels like sharing part of my heart.
+Share your creations in the comments, can’t wait to see what you make!

 Buon appetito!